DEFRA/fg-gas-backend/README.md

 This application uses [Pino](https://getpino.io/) for structured logging, configured with ECS (Elastic Common Schema) formatting for better observability and log analysis.

-Logging is configured in `src/common/logger.js`
+Logging is configured in `src/common/logger.js`.

-Basic Logging
+### Basic Logging

-We have entry and exit level logging.
-For example an entry log would look something like:
+We use entry and exit level logging patterns for better log correlation.

-logger.info(
-`Accepting agreement ${agreementNumber} for application ${clientRef} with code ${code}`, );

-An exit log would look something like:

-logger.info(
-`Finished: Accepting agreement ${agreementNumber} for application ${clientRef} with code ${code}`, );
+**Entry logs** indicate the start of an operation:

+**Exit logs** indicate the completion of an operation:

-We use the entry text so it is easier to corollate the logs within OpenSearch
+> **Note**: We use consistent entry text to make it easier to correlate logs within OpenSearch.

-Conditional logs
+### Conditional Logging

-If there are conditions in between the entry and exit logs we can use logger.debug but also if you feel it has relevance to log.
-Example file is:
+For operations that have conditional logic between entry and exit logs, use `logger.debug()` or `logger.info()` based on relevance:

-`src/grants/use-cases/add-agreement.use-case.js`
+**Example implementation**: See `src/grants/use-cases/add-agreement.use-case.js`

-Other logging types are:

-Warning logs:
-`logger.warn("Retrying failed operation", { attempt: retryCount });`

-Note: If errors are thrown these will propogate up so do not require logger.error
+### Log Levels

+**Warning logs** for recoverable issues:

+**Debug logs** for detailed diagnostic information:

+> **Note**: Error logging (`logger.error`) is typically not required in use cases as errors are thrown and will propagate up the call stack where they can be handled and logged by the error handling middleware.

+### Best Practices

+- Use structured logging with context objects for better searchability
+- Include relevant identifiers (IDs, codes, references) in log messages
+- Keep entry and exit log messages consistent for easier correlation
+- Use appropriate log levels based on the importance of the information

 ## Licence